khakhalin/notes/00_queue_to_do.md

 * frog artifactory - some sort of package used for continuous integration (?) in SoftEng
 * curl - how to use exactly (document in [[bash]])
 * sudo
+* pyspark - what is it, and how it works?
+* parquet
+* how to seal secret files
 * https://martinfleischmann.net/line-simplification-algorithms/
 * https://ianqvist.blogspot.com/2010/05/ramer-douglas-peucker-polygon.html
 * Missing semester - parts on [[bash]] (shell), Scripting, VIM, Linux, Command line